akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 akka.cluster.sharding.distributed-data.durable.keys = []
 ```

+### Behavior When Not Enabled

-When `rememberEntities` is set to false, a `Shard` will not automatically restart any entities
+When `rememberEntities` is disabled (the default), a `Shard` will not automatically restart any entities
 after a rebalance or recovering from a crash.
-Entities will only be started once the first message
+Instead, entities are started once the first message
 for that entity has been received in the `Shard`.
-Entities will not be restarted if they stop without
-using a `Passivate`.

-Note that the state of the entities themselves will not be restored unless they have been made persistent,
-e.g. with @ref:[Persistence](persistence.md).

-The performance cost of `rememberEntities` is rather high when starting/stopping entities and when
-shards are rebalanced.
-This cost increases with number of entities per shard and we currently don't
-recommend using it with more than 10000 active (non passivated) entities per shard.

 ## Supervision